MohamedSeliem/Courier/Courier's Privacy Policy, and Terms of Service.md

 Courier (hereinafter referred to as the "Service") is identified as a Discord gaming interactive bot.
 This document entails the privacy policy and agreement that you accept when adding this Service to a server, or as a member of such a server.
-This document does not supersede the [Discord Privacy Policy](https://discord.com/privacy).
+This document does not supersede the [Discord Privacy Policy](https://discord.com/privacy) neither supersede the Discord <a href="https://discord.com/terms">Terms of Service</a>.

 <h2>Terminology</h2>